Navigation

 4428 N. Seventh Ave.

-Pat O’s puts the “G” in the Melrose District’s LGBTQ+ scene — its clientele is largely gay men, many of whom are unabashedly members or fans of the bear or leathermen subcultures.
-Former owner and namesake Pat Olivo (a fixture in the local gay scene for decades) died in March 2022, but this bar continues his legacy.
-Here, you might stumble into discussions of Phoenix’s LGBTQ+ history or trans rights, games of bingo or poker, or parties out on the ample, fenced-in outdoor patio to go along with Sunday darts tournaments and daily drinks specials.
-Within its roomy interior (it’s a former home converted decades ago), a large bar, various tables and countertops, relics from now-defunct local gay bars and plenty of playful banter and flickering laughter are waiting.
+Pat O’s puts the “G” in the Melrose District’s LGBTQ scene.
+Its clientele is largely gay men, many of whom are unabashedly members or fans of the bear or leathermen subcultures.
+Former owner and namesake Pat Olivo — a fixture in the local gay scene for decades — died in March 2022, but his bar continues his legacy.
+Here, you may stumble into discussions of Phoenix’s LGBTQ history or trans rights, games of bingo or poker, or parties out on the ample fenced-in outdoor patio.
+And then there are the Sunday darts tournaments and daily drinks specials.
+Within its roomy interior — it’s a former home converted decades ago — a large bar, various tables and countertops, relics from now-defunct local gay bars and plenty of playful banter and flickering laughter are waiting.
 Pat O’s is a local institution.